 It used to be that dentistry was all about traditional marketing.

 But now nearly 90% of patients discover their dentist online.
-That means it’s crucial your website stands out from your competition.
+That means it’s crucial your website & dental landing pages stand out from your competition.

 Plus, your website is the first touchpoint for all new and existing patients.
 Therefore, it needs to represent you and your practice well.

 There are several ingredients that make up a good dental website.
 After making and testing many different kinds, we’ve found there are 6 things every dental website needs to be effective.

 1. Intuitive Mobile Experience

 More than 60% of online searches come from mobile – which is why Google began to penalize websites that were not mobile-friendly in 2015.

 But you don’t want to simply ensure your website is mobile-responsive, you want to design it around the mobile experience and not the desktop computer experience.

 Most users find dentists through ‘local intent.’
 That means they searched for terms like, ‘dentist near me’ and then clicked on the search results.